 Tip # 2 for Event Planners Choosing Venues-Rental Fees

 Now some may argue that the rental fee itself will have an impact on the location.
 What you want to know is whether or not there are any hidden charges that you may not be aware of.
 For example will event planners have to pay more to insure the event with the vendor.
-And will you have to pay more for aor is that include it.
+And will you have to pay more for a liquor license or is that include it.

 Depending on whether or not the liquor license – which is often a special occasions permit – is included with the rental fee, may also have an impact on the final cost.
 If it’s not, you may want to determine how much of your own time and effort is involved with getting your liquor permit yourself.
 And weigh that against any fees that the venue may charge you.
 Don’t forget your time is also worth money and factor that into the equation.